Java HashMap

 In this tutorial, we will learn about java.util.HashMap, its methods, use cases of it along with the working examples including user-defined or custom key.

-In Java, HashMap is an implementation of the Map interface and which is efficient implementation due to its constant-time complexity of its basic operations.
+In Java, HashMap is a class and an implementation of the Map interface and which is efficient implementation due to its constant-time complexity of its basic operations.

 It is used to map the key-value pairs and this is based on the implementation of the Hashtable but the only difference is Hashtable is synchronized but HashMap is not synchronized making not a thread-safe implementation in case of multi-threaded environments.
 If need to make thread-safe implementation then need to synchronize externally unlike Hashtable.